 The nation of Jordan has moved past an important milestone.
 More than half the population there has the ability to get online.
-That makes Jordan the leader in the Arab world when it comes to Internet access.
-Which mean many people noticed when the government, earlier this month, began shutting down local news sites.
+That makes Jordan the Arab world's leader in Internet access, which means many people noticed when the government, earlier this month, began shutting down local news sites.
 A new law requires official registration, a large fee, even a government-approved editor.
 Critics say the government, facing a protest movement, is engaging in barely disguised censorship.

 Here's NPR's Deborah Amos.

-DEBORAH AMOS, BYLINE: The protests are getting louder, as Web sites go dark across the kingdom, more than 300 in all.
-The government says it is protecting citizens against slander and blackmail on unregulated Web sites.
-But Web site editors charge the law is political, not legal, and targets on-line dissent.
+DEBORAH AMOS, BYLINE: The protests are getting louder, as websites go dark across the kingdom, more than 300 in all.
+The government says it's protecting citizens against slander and blackmail on unregulated websites.
+But website editors charge the law is political, not legal, and targets online dissent.